Composition of electronic cigarette aerosol: Formaldehyde

 A 2016 WHO report found that formaldehyde from second-hand vapor was around 20% greater compared to background air levels.
 Normal usage of e-cigarettes generates very low levels of formaldehyde.
 Different power settings reached significant differences in the amount of formaldehyde in the e-cigarette vapor across different devices.
 Later-generation e-cigarette devices can create greater amounts of carcinogens.
 Some later-generation e-cigarettes let users increase the volume of vapor by adjusting the battery output voltage.

 Depending on the heating temperature, the carcinogens in the e-cigarette vapor may surpass the levels of cigarette smoke.
 E-cigarettes devices using higher voltage batteries can produce carcinogens including formaldehyde at levels comparable to cigarette smoke.
 The later-generation and "tank-style" devices with higher voltages (5.0 V) could produce formaldehyde at comparable or greater levels than in cigarette smoke.

 A 2015 study hypothesized from the data that at high voltage (5.0 V), a user, "vaping at a rate of 3 mL/day, would inhale 14.4 ± 3.3 mg of formaldehyde per day in formaldehyde-releasing agents."
 The 2015 study used a puffing machine showed that a third-generation e-cigarette turned on to the maximum setting would create levels of formaldehyde between five and 15 times greater than with cigarette smoke.
 A 2015 PHE report found that high levels of formaldehyde only occurred in overheated "dry-puffing", and that "dry puffs are aversive and are avoided rather than inhaled", and "At normal settings, there was no or negligible formaldehyde release."

-More recent research done in 2018, confirmed e-cigarettes can emit formaldehyde at high levels more than 5 times higher than what is reported for cigarette smoke) at moderate temperatures and under conditions that have been reported to be non-averse to users.
+A 2018 study confirmed e-cigarettes can emit formaldehyde at high levels more than 5 times higher than what is reported for cigarette smoke) at moderate temperatures and under conditions that have been reported to be non-averse to users.
 But e-cigarette users may "learn" to overcome the unpleasant taste due to elevated aldehyde formation, when the nicotine craving is high enough.
 High voltage e-cigarettes are capable of producing large amounts of carbonyls.
 Reduced voltage (3.0 V) e-cigarettes had e-cigarette aerosol levels of formaldehyde and acetaldehyde roughly 13 and 807-fold less than with cigarette smoke.